cyruscsc/ai-notes/Large Language Models/Hallucination/Hallucination in RAG/Retrieval Failure.md

 ## Definition

-- Failures in the retrieval stage can have serious downstream effects on the RAG pipeline, leading to hallucinations
+- Failures in the [[retrieval]] stage can have serious downstream effects on the [[Retrieval Augmented Generation|RAG]] pipeline, leading to hallucinations

 ##  User queries